10 Simple Ideas on Beginning Prepping

 5. Get a Storage System Set Up in a Convenient Spot

-The items that aren’t affected by temperature changes, like our 72-hour kits (bug out bags), Sun Ovens, Dutch ovens, cooking fuel sources like charcoal, etc. are on the same kind of selves but located in our garage.
+The prepping gear that isn’t affected by temperature changes, like our 72-hour kits (bug-out bags), Sun Ovens, Dutch ovens, cooking fuel sources like charcoal, etc. are on the same kind of selves but located in our garage.

 6. Buy Batteries While They’re on Sale